jathavaan/k-ball/README.md

 tools, such as `select`, we ensure that only the strictly necessary data is fetched from the database.
 This optimization minimizes data retrieval from the database to the frontend, significantly improving efficiency.

+The team have utilized design patterns such as dependency injection and singleton-pattern to ensure that that only one instance of each service is initialized at runtime.
+Choices like this have reduced resource consumption in the backend, which results in lower energy consumption.

 Furthermore, the group has invested considerable time in designing a scalable architecture built on well-maintained frameworks with long-term support.
 Developing a **design system** has also been a priority, enabling us to reuse components and reduce redundant work, thereby increasing overall